CLIMATE RESEARCH UNIVERSITIES UNITE TO ACCELERATE ACTION

-International Universities Climate Alliance (‘Climate Alliance’) was established to help communicate research insights on the most effective means to meet the unprecedented global challenge of climate change.
+2nd April 2020: An International Universities Climate Alliance (‘Climate Alliance’) has been established to help communicate research insights on the most effective means to meet the unprecedented global challenge of climate change.

 UNSW Sydney is facilitating the establishment of the Climate Alliance in its first year and has invited 40 of the world’s leading climate research universities to join the Alliance to date.
 Alliance members are to work together to identify the most effective ways to communicate research-based facts related to climate change to the public.
 Members will engage in work across climate change science, impact, mitigation strategies and adaptation.